 In Marine and Antarctic Ecosystems you will be introduced to coastal and open ocean ecosystems from the tropics to the poles, covering water-column and benthic communities including reefs and the deep sea.
-The unit will cover the fundamental processes of primary and secondary production, and microbial production and decomposition of organic material, and marine systems including estuaries, rocky and sandy shores, open ocean, coral reefs, and polar regions.
-In the practical component of the unit you will be introduced to a variety of local marine species including phytoplankton, zooplankton, seaweed and benthic invertebrates, and have the opportunity to learn methods methods of measuring primary and secondary production.
+The unit will cover fundamental concepts of marine and Antarctic ecology, including the importance of early life history stages of marine organisms; physical, other environmental and biological drivers of ecosystem dynamics; interactions between organisms; and the role of disturbances in driving the dynamics of populations, communities and the functioning of ecosystems.
+In the practical component of the unit you will be introduced to a variety of local marine species, communities and habitats, and have opportunity to develop skills in experimental design and data analysis, focusing on local marine ecosystems.

 |Unit name||Marine and Antarctic Ecosystems|